Email FacebookTwitterMenu burgerClose thin

 Naming a Minor as an IRA Beneficiary

-However, minor beneficiaries who inherit IRAs today generally cannot stretch RMDs like they could in the past.
-This is due to a new rule that is part of the SECURE Act, which we’ll discuss in greater detail ahead.
-For now, the important point is that IRA beneficiaries must distribute the entire amount of the IRA within 10 years of the original owner’s death.
+However, minor beneficiaries who inherit IRAs today generally cannot stretch RMDs as they did in the past.
+This is due to the SECURE Act, which mandates that IRA beneficiaries distribute the entire amount of the IRA within 10 years of the original owner’s death.

 IRA Requirements for Minor Beneficiaries

 It is still possible to pass your IRA to a younger beneficiary.
-However, here are the requirements to keep in mind.
+However, some requirements do apply.

 Minors Can’t Inherit an IRA Directly

-You are not legally required to name a custodian, but it is strongly encouraged if you want to leave your IRA to a minor.
-If you don’t name a custodian, the court system will name one for you, and that person may not manage the IRA according to your wishes.
+You do not legally have to name a custodian, but experts strongly recommend it if leaving your IRA to a minor.
+If you don’t name a custodian, the court system will name one for you.
+That person may not manage the IRA according to your wishes.

-Another option is to establish a trust.
-This option can be more costly and time-consuming, but it also gives you more control over how the money should be used.
+Another option is to set up a trust.
+This option can be more costly and time-consuming.
+However, it gives you more control over the use of your funds.

 Withdrawal Requirements for Minors

-As mentioned, the SECURE Act fundamentally changed how funds in an inherited IRA can be used.
 Before the act, the beneficiary could stretch RMDs for the remainder of their life expectancy.
-Thus, if the beneficiary was a minor, they may have had decades of additional growth in the IRA, only taking RMDs during that time.
+That means if the beneficiary was a minor, they may have had decades of additional growth in the IRA, only taking RMDs during that time.

 The SECURE Act changed these rules.
-Certain beneficiaries now must distribute all the money in the IRA within 10 years; specifically, by the end of the 10th year following the original owner’s death.
-The beneficiary can then distribute the funds in any manner they choose, as long as the money is fully distributed by the end of the 10th year.
+Certain beneficiaries now must distribute all the money in the IRA within 10 years.
+Specifically, this must be done by the end of the 10th year following the original owner’s death.
+The beneficiary can then distribute the funds as they see fit.
+However, the money must be fully distributed by the end of the 10th year.

 Eligible designated beneficiary status also applies to: